Sunflower1109/holbertonschool-low_level_programming/README.md

- Holberton School - Low Level Programming
- This repo contains projects from Holberton School's Low Level Programming track.
+ This repo contains projects from Holberton School's Low Level Programming track:
+- Usage of gcc printf, puts, putchar
+- Usage of Variables, if, else, while